PrestaShop/prestashop.github.io/content/news/posts/2026/cleaning-old-branches.md

 - maintenance
 ---

 Keeping the PrestaShop repository tidy is part of routine maintenance.
-In January 2026, we are cleaning up a few stale branches from our [main repository](https://github.com/PrestaShop/PrestaShop/) that are no longer used for releases.
+In January 2026, we are cleaning up a few stale branches from our [main repository](https://github.com/PrestaShop/PrestaShop/) that are no longer used for releases or active development.

 ## Which branches are being removed